ULHPC/ulhpc-docs/docs/policies/usage-charging.md

         - Budget for 1 funded PostDoc (24PM):         11059,2€ (VAT excluded)

     3. You don't know and you don't plan to use ULHPC resources.
 Then you are "safe" but be aware that any outsourced computing expense (whether cloud or HPC) should be budgeted.

+    In all cases, we provide an [Excel sheet helper](2021_ULHPC_Usage_Charging.xlsx) to better size your projected HPC Costs on the ULHPC Facility.

+    Example of justification for your proposal:

+    > we are estimating the corresponding expenses from the ULHPC cost model policy elaborated in cooperation with the FNR and approved by the Rectorate on July 7, 2020.
+    > As advised, the amount of PMs to be hired on the project is used as a basis for this estimated usage, i.e., 5529,60€ for every 12 PM of funded personnel.
+    Therefore, the total HPC cost for the project is estimated to [...]

 Note that even if you plan for large-scale experiments on [PRACE/EuroHPC supercomputers](https://eurohpc-ju.europa.eu/discover-eurohpc) through computing credits granted by [Call for Proposals for Project Access](https://pracecalls.eu/), you should plan for ULHPC costs since you will have to demonstrate the scalability of your code -- the University's facility is ideal for that.